 become exposed.
 On the other hand, treatment medications such

 as sulfa compounds and amprolium are coccidiacidal, meaning

 that they actually kill the coccidia organisms in the intestine

 Internal parasite control starts with good management and common

 sense.
-Sheep should not be fed on the ground.
+Sheep should not be fed on the ground (unless the ground is frozen).
 Feeders which

 from fecal matter.
 Pastures and pens should not be overstocked.

-rest of the flock for 30 days and aggressively dewormed to prevent
+rest of the flock for at least 30 days and aggressively dewormed to prevent

 the introduction of drug-resistant worms.